 Companies begin the simulation producing branded and private-label footwear in two plants, one in North America and one in Asia.
-They have the option to establish production facilities in Latin America and Europe-Africa, either by constructing new plants or by buying previously constructed plants that have been sold by competing companies.
+They have the option to establish production facilities in Latin America and Europe-Africa.
 Company co-managers exercise control over production costs on the basis of the styling and quality they opt to manufacture, plant location (wages and incentive compensation vary from region to region), the use of best practices and Six Sigma programs to reduce the production of defective footwear and to boost worker productivity, and compensation practices.

 All newly produced footwear is shipped in bulk containers to one of four geographic distribution centers.
 All sales in a geographic region are made from footwear inventories in that region's distribution center.
 Costs at the four regional distribution centers are a function of inventory storage costs, packing and shipping fees, import tariffs paid on incoming pairs shipped from foreign plants, and exchange rate impacts.
-At the start of the simulation, import tariffs average \$4 per pair in Europe-Africa, \$6 per pair in Latin America, and \$8 in the Asia-Pacific region.
-However, the Free Trade Treaty of the Americas allows tariff-free movement of footwear between North America and Latin America.
+At the start of the simulation, import tariffs average \$4 per pair in North America, \$6 in Europe-Africa, \$8 per pair in Latin America, and \$10 in the Asia-Pacific region.
 Instructors have the option to alter tariffs as the game progresses.

-Companies market their brand of athletic footwear to footwear retailers worldwide and to individuals buying online at the company's website.
-Each company's sales and market share in the branded footwear segments hinge on its competitiveness on 11 factors: attractive pricing, footwear styling and quality, product line breadth, advertising, use of mail-in rebates, appeal of celebrities endorsing a company's brand, success in convincing footwear retailers to carry its brand, number of weeks it takes to fill retailer orders, effectiveness of a company's online sales effort at its website, and customer loyalty.
+Companies market their brand of athletic footwear to footwear retailers world-wide and to individuals buying online at the company's website.
+Each company's sales and market share in the branded footwear segments hinge on its competitiveness on 13 factors: attractive pricing, footwear styling and quality, product line breadth, advertising, use of mail-in rebates, appeal of celebrities endorsing a company's brand, success in convincing footwear retailers to carry its brand, number of weeks it takes to fill retailer orders, effectiveness of a company's online sales effort at its website, and brand reputation.
 Sales of private-label footwear hinge solely on being the low-price bidder.

-All told, company co-managers make as many as 53 types of decisions each period that cut across production operations (up to 10 decisions per plant, with a maximum of four plants), plant capacity additions/sales/upgrades (up to 6 decisions per plant), worker compensation and training (3 decisions per plant), shipping (up to 8 decisions per plant), pricing and marketing (up to 10 decisions in four geographic regions), bids to sign celebrities (2 decision entries per bid), financing of company operations (up to 8 decisions), and corporate social responsibility and environmental sustainability (up to 6 decisions).
+All told, company co-managers make as many as 57 types of decisions each period that cut across production operations (up to 11 decisions per plant, with a maximum of four plants), the addition of facility space, equipment, and production improvement options (up to 8 decisions per plant), worker compensation and training (up to 6 decisions per plant), shipping and distribution center operations (5 decisions per geographic region), pricing and marketing (up to 9 decisions in four geographic regions), bids to sign celebrities (2 decision entries per bid), financing of company operations (up to 8 decisions), and corporate social responsibility and environmental sustainability (up to 8 decisions).
+Plus, there are 10 entries for each region pertaining to assumptions about the upcoming-year actions and competitive efforts of rival companies that factor directly into the forecasts of a company's unit sales, revenues, and market share in each of the four geographic regions.

-Each time company co-managers make a decision entry, an assortment of onscreen calculations instantly shows the projected effects on unit sales, revenues, market shares, unit costs, profit, earnings per share, ROE, and other operating statistics.
+Each time company co-managers make a decision entry, an assortment of on-screen calculations instantly shows the projected effects on unit sales, revenues, market shares, unit costs, profit, earnings per share, ROE, and other operating statistics.
 The on-screen calculations help team members evaluate the relative merits of one decision entry versus another and put together a promising strategy.

 Companies can employ any of the five generic competitive strategy options in selling branded footwear-low-cost leadership, differentiation, best-cost provider, focused low cost, and focused differentiation.
-They can pursue essentially the same strategy worldwide or craft slightly or very different strategies for the Europe-Africa, Asia-Pacific, Latin America, and North America markets.
+They can pursue essentially the same strategy world-wide or craft slightly or very different strategies for the Europe-Africa, Asia-Pacific, Latin America, and North America markets.
 They can strive for competitive advantage based on more advertising, a wider selection of models, more appealing styling/quality, bigger rebates, and so on.